Designing a Creative Gardens

 Levels

-Fashioning different levels with your plants will create the illusion of having more space.
+Using plants to create different levels will create the illusion of having more space.
 Use a range of plants, from small ground-level shrubs to taller plants.

 If your garden is large enough, consider adding a trellis or planting a few small trees.
 For long gardens, adding archways will create different sections, or ‘rooms,’ of your yard, and each space can be designed differently for more variation.